Bluecoaster455/cryo-ui/README.md

 # Cryo UI
-Cryo UI is a javascript library to freeze elements of the user interface.
-No jQuery used.
+A vanilla JavaScript library to freeze certain elements of the user interface.

+Demo soon...

 ## Installation

-Add the css and the script to your project:
+Add the css and the script files to your project:
 ```html
 <html>
   <head>